BrilliantTeam/Skript/README.md

 [here](https://github.com/tim740/skAliases/issues) instead.

 ## A Note About Addons
-Skript Developers cannot provide support for third-party addons of Skript.
+Skript developers cannot provide support for third-party addons of Skript.
 If you encounter issues with them, contact the author of that addon.
 Also, when reporting issues which seem to be unrelated to addons, you may be asked to test without any addons (and you should do so to get your issue resolved).